dclfbk/alpinehutsustainability/docs/state_of_the_art.md

 💡 Compares three different procedures for weighting sustainability indicators in the construction of composite indicators of tourism sustainability (TS).
 The three procedures are Factor Analysis, Expert Opinion and equal weights.
 Findings suggests the more appropriate technique depends on the degree of correlations between the individual indicators (reflective vs formative conceptualization).

 🆒 Understand if the individual indicators I will use fall in the reflective or formative scenario.

+---
+📝 Mazziotta, M., & Pareto, A. (2013).
+METHODS FOR CONSTRUCTING COMPOSITE INDICES: ONE FOR ALL OR ALL FOR ONE?
+Rivista Italiana Di Economia Demografia e Statistica, (2).

+💡 Explains the challenges and methods for creating a composite indicator.

+🆒 My indicator will be a composite indicator consisting of several individual indicators for the different facets of sustainability (e.g. “water” will then have different indicators such as distance from water source, number of water sources, water consumption, etc).
+Each individual indicator is assigned a weight based on a chosen method.
+Individual indicators should also be normalized.
+Overall good framework.

+---
+📝 European Commission.
+Directorate General for Internal Market, Industry, Entrepreneurship and SMEs.
+(2016).
+The European Tourism Indicator System: ETIS toolkit for sustainable destination management.
+LU: Publications Office.
+Retrieved from https://data.europa.eu/doi/10.2873/983087

+💡 Composite indicator system from the European Commission for tourist destination.
+4 facets of sustainability: (1) destination management (2) social and cultural impact (3) economic value (4) environmental impact.

+🆒 Some indicators from the tables starting at page 21 can be adapted to my context.
+But overall this indicator is more for cities / regions instead of huts which can be considered as destinations, but practices are different.

+---